HankB/orvibo/README.md

 * Revisit testing and avoid the use of the environment variables.
 * Test to see if pairing can be performed while the S20 is already paired.
   (e.g. will the S20 respond to the AT commands if it is not in AP mode)
+* Skip resend of Control when the Control message is echoed back.
+The S20 will probably send the expected reply shortly and resending the Control message will just add extra traffic.

 ## Purpose